-So if you want to buy a TV only for watching news channels etc. you can for a 480p resolution TV.
-Make sure that your screen size 32″ and you are viewing the screen from a distance of at least 5 meters.
-Otherwise, your screen will seem like distorted.
+If you want to buy a TV only for watching news channels etc. you can for a 480p resolution TV.
+Make sure that your screen size is at least 32″ and that you are viewing the screen from a distance of at least 5 meters.
+Otherwise, your screen will seem distorted.

 720p has a resolution of 1280×720.
-This means that it has 1280 pixels in the rows and 720 pixels in the column.
+This means that it has 1280 pixels in a row and 720 pixels in a column.
 Channels that stream movies or TV shows usually support this resolution.
-So if you are fan of that you should go for a resolution of 720p resolution.
-Many movie and TV show channels now have special subscription to view channels in 720p.
-Most budget phones now have 720p displays.
+So if you are a fan of that you should go for 720p resolution or higher.
+Many movie and TV show channels now have special subscriptions to view channels in 720p and most budget phones now have 720p displays.

 With this resolution, you can go with larger screens as high as 60″.
-The optimal viewing distance depends upon the screen size, the larger the screen size, the farther you should site to have a clearer view.
+The optimal viewing distance depends upon the screen size.
+The larger the screen size, the farther you should sit to have a clearer picture.

 While there are other resolutions but we have only discussed the most common ones.
 The rule of thumb is that the larger the resolution, the clearer the picture quality.
 But higher resolutions will be more expensive too.
 It is best to select the optimal resolution according to your needs.

-Please note that while resolution is not the only factor for clearer and sharper images, it is definitely an important factor.
-When you are selecting a resolution, you should take other factors in consideration like the quality of content you are watching, the position at which you are watching and the distance between you and the screen.
+Please note that while the resolution is not the only factor for clearer and sharper images, it is definitely an important one.
+When you are selecting a resolution, you should consider other factors like the quality of content you are watching, the position at which you are watching, and the distance between you and the screen.